For non-techies facing business decisions

 It also means less distance between the device and the access point, increasing the speed of the connection.

-At some point, you're just going to have to bite the bullet.
+At a certain size, you're just going to have to bite the bullet.

 You should install wiring for your desktop PCs, printers and other large devices that aren't going to move around a lot.

-That saves your wireless bandwidth for the devices that need it.
+That saves your wireless bandwidth for the portable devices that need it.

 There are two kinds of cabling in standard use across small business networks: Category 5e and Category 6, more commonly called “Cat5e” and “Cat6”.